yllibrahja/Grid-and-Flexbox/README.md

     /* Additional styling for grid items */
 }
 ```
+> [!NOTE]
-* In this example, all grid items will be centered both horizontally and vetically within their respective grid cells. <br>
-* These alignment properties provide a convenient way to control the positioning of grid items within a CSS grid. <br>
-* Allowing for flexible and responsive layout.
+> In this example, all grid items will be centered both horizontally and vetically within their respective grid cells.These alignment properties provide a convenient way to control the positioning of grid items within a CSS grid.
+Allowing for flexible and responsive layout.